tinyvision-ai-inc/pico-ice/Firmware/pico-ice-test-jig/README.md

 3. reset the board (SW1)
 4. press the button to start the test outside of the jig (SW2), it should turn blue
 5. put the board onto the jig
-5. press the button to start the test inside of the jig (SW2), it should turn green
+6. press the button to start the test inside of the jig (SW2), it should turn green
+7. at the end, to ease debugging, the FPGA is still programmable, and a square wave of 10 Hz is sent through the whole chain, which permits to observe where it eventually stops.

 ## Color code